Skip to main content

 1) How this category aligns with carbon accounting standards

-The Cozero category, Purchased electricity, is a source of Scope 2 emissions, as defined by the GHG Protocol.
+The Cozero category, Electricity, is a source of Scope 2 emissions, as defined by the GHG Protocol.
 All Cozero emissions calculation methodologies follow the requirements for this Scope of emissions accounting.
-Other types of purchased energy also fall into Scope 2 but are represented in the separate Cozero category “Purchased heat, steam & cooling”.
+Other types of consumed energy also fall into Scope 2 but are represented in the separate Cozero category “Purchased heat, steam & cooling”.

 The GHG Protocol Corporate Standard